 The vision of the Institute is healthier lives, digitally enabled.
-There are three strategic pillars:
+There are three priority areas:

-Building the digital health capability of the healthcare workforce and champion expertise
+Build the digital health capability of the healthcare workforce and champion expertise and professionalism

 Our range of accessible programs and services are available to any member of the public and the Institute is a non-profit organisation.

 Under the current healthcare system, information about patients is not recorded efficiently or effectively, clinicians can’t easily share information and there are numerous adverse events (preventable medical error is the third leading cause of death).
 While most of healthcare still operates with paper or disconnected systems, complex and critical information is captured through processes not readily communicated or broadly accessible.

 The Institute’s purpose is to change that through a connected health system and a connected and digitally competent health workforce.
 There is growing acknowledgement that digital health is the key for realising high quality, safe and efficient care that delivers improved health outcomes.
 The Institute operates to address the challenge of harnessing the digital revolution to put consumers (patients) first and support clinicians to deliver the best possible healthcare for the public benefit.

 Who are our members?

 We welcome anyone from the community to support our mission.
 Our members are diverse and come from all fields of healthcare, business, consumer advocacy, government and academia.
 They could be clinicians, patients and consumers, or health informaticians, researchers, managers and executives, data analysts, designers, project managers, business analysts, technologists and innovators.